Quick Answer

 A common mistake is blending tax administration language into destination ranking.
 VAT registration in one Member State does not answer where you can legally live or practically work, and it should never be used as a shortcut for relocation readiness.

 Keep a short decision log while you evaluate options.
-For each city, mark whether each key claim is grounded in this pack, grounded elsewhere, or still unverified.
+For each city, mark whether each key claim is verified, grounded elsewhere, or still unverified.
 That small habit keeps your shortlist honest and makes it obvious where to spend verification time this week.

 If you want to tighten the contractor side before booking, read Are You an Employee or a Contractor?
 A Self-Assessment Checklist, then Browse Gruv tools for your next step.

 Once you separate compliance evidence from city claims, a quick table helps again.
 Use it to cut a long list, not to make a final call.
-In this pack, VAT policy is grounded while city-level relocation comparisons are not, so treat every row as triage input.
+VAT policy is more established than city-level relocation comparisons, so treat every row as triage input.

 | City | Best for | Expected tradeoff | Schengen Shuffle relevance | Operational friction level |